caerphoto/simpletreeview/README.md

 - **nodeWithValue(*value*)**: gets the (first) node whose `value` property matches the given value.

-- **nodeWithId(*id*)**: each node has a unique ID, which is also attached to its associated DOM node via the `data-node-id` attribute.
+- **nodeWithId(*id*)**: each node has a unique ID, which is also attached to its associated DOM element via the `data-node-id` attribute.
 This can be useful for event handling.

 - **render(*depth*)**: renders the tree in its element, optionally limited to the given nesting depth.